peepsquest/tutorials/src/grapefruit-basics.md

 an HTMLElement container of fixed width and size.
 Hidden within `Game` is the `_tick` game loop which makes everything run.

-:::< examples/grapefruit-basics.js --no-capture --block game-class
+:::< examples/grapefruit-basics.js#game-class --no-capture

 The `start` method loads the `assets` and when completed `onGameReady` is invoked.

-:::< examples/grapefruit-basics.js --no-capture --block game-start
+:::< examples/grapefruit-basics.js#game-start --no-capture

 ## Loading a World